telerik/ajax-docs/controls/scriptmanager/combining-external-scripts.md

 You can specify one or more folders from your project that host the external scripts.

->note The folder paths must be relative to the root of the application.
+>tip The folder paths must be relative to the root of the application.
 For example, `~/path_to_folder`.
 >